Paouky/paouky-docs/docs/getting-started/quickstart/receive.md

 ```bash
 grin-wallet listen
 ```
 Done!
 This sets up your wallet to listen for incoming connections through Tor.
+Just let the sender know that your wallet is ready.
 You can type `grin-wallet info` to check your wallet balance.

 ### Slatepack
 Slatepacks are encoded text messages used to transfer the data required to form a transaction, and are an alternative to a hands-off method such as Tor.
 The messages are easily copy-pasted and can be transferred in any communication channel imaginable: email, forum, social media, chat, letter, carrier pigeon etc.